DMajrekar/workshop-actions-runner-civo/README.md

 # GitHub Actions Runners on Civo Kubernetes Workshop

-This workshop demonstrates how to set up, configure, and optimize GitHub Actions self-hosted runners on Civo's managed Kubernetes platform.
+This workshop demonstrates how to set up, configure, and optimize GitHub Actions self-hosted runners on Civo's managed Kubernetes platform using [Actions Runner Controller (ARC)](https://docs.github.com/en/actions/hosting-your-own-runners/managing-self-hosted-runners-with-actions-runner-controller/about-actions-runner-controller).
 It combines the power of kubernetes with the flexibility of GitHub Actions to create a scalable, cost-effective CI/CD infrastructure.

 ## Key Features